4.29 / Review for Non-Tenure Track Faculty Promotion: Procedures

 2. Department Committee

 Each eligible person, excluding the department chair, will vote on each case under consideration and will sign the tally.
 The tally will not identify individual voters with their votes but must account for all eligible votes.
-Straw ballots may precede the final ballot.
+Straw Ballots may precede the final ballot.
 Abstentions may occur only in cases involving declared conflict of interest.
 A positive recommendation will result when more than 50 percent of those casting ballots (i.e., other than abstentions) have voted to recommend promotion.
 Copies of the tally sheets will be kept in the departmental office for three years.

-Chairs do not participate in their own evaluation or in evaluations of faculty when the chair has a conflict of interest.
+chairs do not participate in their own evaluation or in evaluations of faculty when the chair has a conflict of interest.
 Such cases automatically go forward without prejudice for review at the next level.

 The results of the departmental deliberations and the chair's separate recommendation will be sent to the dean by the department chair.
-When the committee's discussion of a candidate is complete, the committee chair will summarize in writing the committee's evaluation of the candidate.
+When the Committee's discussion of a candidate is complete, the Committee chair will summarize in writing the Committee's evaluation of the candidate.
 The department chair will also provide a written evaluation to accompany his/her recommendation for each case.
 These statements will be included in the primary dossier.
 The candidate will be provided an opportunity to review these statements and to file a written rebuttal in the primary dossier.
 In cases where the chair's recommendation differs from that of the voting faculty, the case will go forward to the next higher level without prejudice, and that transmittal will not constitute an appeal.
 The chair will also send forward the copies of the primary dossier and the secondary dossier.

 The dean will inform each candidate in writing of the department's recommendations, the chair's recommendation, the right to appeal, and the procedures for appeal.
-The dean will also notify the candidate that he/she may request meetings with the department chair and/or the chair of the departmental promotion committee, at the candidate's option, to discuss the decision.
+The dean will also notify the candidate that he/she may request meetings with the department chair and/or the chair of the departmental Committee, at the candidate's option, to discuss the decision.

 3. College/School/University Libraries Review of Nominees for Promotion

-The dean will give a copy of the primary dossier of each faculty member favorably recommended for promotion and of all appealed cases to each member of the college/school/University Libraries committee and will indicate the location of the secondary dossiers.
-These materials must be available to the committee for at least five working days prior to deliberation.
+The dean will give a copy of the primary dossier of each faculty member favorably recommended for promotion and of all appealed cases to each member of the college/school/University Libraries Committee and will indicate the location of the secondary dossiers.
+These materials must be available to the Committee for at least five working days prior to deliberation.

 4. College Promotion Committee for Non-tenure track Faculty

-The committee will meet with the dean to receive information about the schedule of meetings and about administrative matters related to the cases to be reviewed.
-The dean may also request other meetings with the committee.
+The Committee will meet with the dean to receive information about the schedule of meetings and about administrative matters related to the cases to be reviewed.
+The dean may also request other meetings with the Committee.
 Each college/school/University Libraries shall adopt procedures regarding the role of the dean in these other meetings.
-If the committee discovers that information is lacking in a dossier, it can ask the dean to acquire the information.
+If the Committee discovers that information is lacking in a dossier, it can ask the dean to acquire the information.
 Consistent with the department procedures, the dean must provide the candidate a copy of the material and allow the candidate to write a rebuttal.
-The college/school/University Libraries committee may, at its option, adopt a policy which prohibits a committee member from the same department as a candidate for promotion from speaking about the case during the committee's deliberations.
-If such a rule is adopted, it must apply to all cases before the committee.
-If additional information about the departmental committee's deliberations is desired, the committee may request explanatory information to be submitted in writing from the chair of the departmental committee.
+The college/school/University Libraries Committee may, at its option, adopt a policy which prohibits a Committee member from the same department as a candidate for promotion from speaking about the case during the Committee's deliberations.
+If such a rule is adopted, it must apply to all cases before the Committee.
+If additional information about the departmental Committee's deliberations is desired, the Committee may request explanatory information to be submitted in writing from the chair of the departmental Committee.
 This statement will be added to the primary dossier, and the candidate will be provided an opportunity to place a rebuttal in the primary dossier.
-The committee will then consider the cases before it, whether regular or appealed.
-Straw ballots may be taken, but these are neither binding nor recorded.
-Abstentions will not be registered except when a faculty member on a committee declares he/she has a conflict of interest concerning the case.
-At a meeting without the dean each case will be discussed and the committee will conduct its final vote.
-A positive recommendation by the committee will result when more than 50 percent of those casting ballots other than abstention vote to recommend promotion.
+The Committee will then consider the cases before it, whether regular or appealed.
+Straw Ballots may be taken, but these are neither binding nor recorded.
+Abstentions will not be registered except when a faculty member on a Committee declares he/she has a conflict of interest concerning the case.
+At a meeting without the dean each case will be discussed and the Committee will conduct its final vote.
+A positive recommendation by the Committee will result when more than 50 percent of those casting ballots other than abstention vote to recommend promotion.

-The committee must notify the dean in writing of its final ballot on each case.
-(Note: The college/school/University Libraries committee may meet with the dean as it sees fit but it must hold a discussion on each case and take its final vote in the absence of the dean.)
+The Committee must notify the dean in writing of its final ballot on each case.
+(Note: The college/school/University Libraries Committee may meet with the dean as it sees fit but it must hold a discussion on each case and take its final vote in the absence of the dean.)
 The results of the college/school/University Libraries deliberations and the dean's separate recommendations will be sent by the dean to the Provost.
-When the committee's discussion of a candidate is complete, the committee chair will summarize in writing the committee's evaluation of the candidate.
+When the Committee's discussion of a candidate is complete, the Committee chair will summarize in writing the Committee's evaluation of the candidate.
 The dean will also provide a written evaluation to accompany his/her recommendation for each case.
 These statements will be included in the primary dossier.
 The candidate will be provided an opportunity to review these statements and to file a written rebuttal in the primary dossier.
-In cases where the college/school/University Libraries committee's recommendation differs from that of the dean, the case will go forward to the next higher level without prejudice and the transmittal will not constitute an appeal.
+In cases where the college/school/University Libraries Committee's recommendation differs from that of the dean, the case will go forward to the next higher level without prejudice and the transmittal will not constitute an appeal.
 A positive recommendation requires the affirmative vote of more than 50 percent of those voting.
 The dean will also send forward the primary dossier and the secondary dossier.

-The dean will notify each candidate in writing of the college/school/University Libraries committee's recommendation, the dean's recommendation, the right to appeal, if any, and the procedures for appeal.
-The dean will also notify the candidate that he/she may request in writing meetings with the dean and/or the chair of the college/school/University Libraries committee, at the candidate's option, to discuss the recommendation.
+The dean will notify each candidate in writing of the college/school/University Libraries Committee's recommendation, the dean's recommendation, the right to appeal, if any, and the procedures for appeal.
+The dean will also notify the candidate that he/she may request in writing meetings with the dean and/or the chair of the college/school/University Libraries Committee, at the candidate's option, to discuss the recommendation.

 5. University Review of Nominees for Promotion

-The Provost will give a copy of the primary dossier of each faculty member favorably recommended for promotion and of each appealed case to each member of the University committee.
+The Provost will give a copy of the primary dossier of each faculty member favorably recommended for promotion and of each appealed case to each member of the University Committee.
 In addition, the Provost will indicate the location of the secondary dossiers.
-The materials must be available to the committee for at least five working days prior to deliberations.
+The materials must be available to the Committee for at least five working days prior to deliberations.

-If the committee discovers that information is lacking in a primary dossier, it can ask the Provost to acquire the information, which will be placed in the primary dossier.
+If the Committee discovers that information is lacking in a primary dossier, it can ask the Provost to acquire the information, which will be placed in the primary dossier.
 Consistent with college/school/University Libraries procedures the Provost must provide the candidate a copy of the material and allow the candidate to write a rebuttal, which will also be placed in the primary dossier.
-The committee will then consider the cases before it, whether regular or appealed.
-The committee may request a written response from the dean on matters of interpretation of evidence, the academic needs of the unit, or its current resources, but the committee will not invite the dean or other outside persons to meet with the committee.
-Consistent with college/school/University Libraries procedures, the candidate shall be provided a copy of any additional written material provided to the committee and shall be provided an opportunity to write a rebuttal.
+The Committee will then consider the cases before it, whether regular or appealed.
+The Committee may request a written response from the dean on matters of interpretation of evidence, the academic needs of the unit, or its current resources, but the Committee will not invite the dean or other outside persons to meet with the Committee.
+Consistent with college/school/University Libraries procedures, the candidate shall be provided a copy of any additional written material provided to the Committee and shall be provided an opportunity to write a rebuttal.
 Both the statement and the rebuttal will be placed in the primary dossier.
-Straw ballots may be taken, but these are neither binding nor recorded.
-Abstentions will not be registered except when a faculty member on a committee declares he/she has a conflict of interest concerning a case.
-At a meeting without either the Provost or the Dean of the Graduate School present, each case will be discussed and the committee will conduct its final vote.
+Straw Ballots may be taken, but these are neither binding nor recorded.
+Abstentions will not be registered except when a faculty member on a Committee declares he/she has a conflict of interest concerning a case.
+At a meeting without either the Provost or the Dean of the Graduate School present, each case will be discussed and the Committee will conduct its final vote.
 A positive recommendation will result when more than 50 percent of those casting ballots other than abstention vote to recommend promotion.
-The committee must notify the Provost in writing of its final ballot on each case.
-Any person not recommended by the University committee may request meetings with the Provost and/or the chair of the University committee, at the candidate's option, to discuss the recommendations.
+The Committee must notify the Provost in writing of its final ballot on each case.
+Any person not recommended by the University Committee may request meetings with the Provost and/or the chair of the University Committee, at the candidate's option, to discuss the recommendations.
 The candidate may invite a faculty colleague to accompany him/her.

-The results of University committee deliberations and the Provost's separate recommendations will be sent by the Provost to the President.
-When the committee's decision on a candidate is complete, the committee chair will summarize in writing the committee's evaluation of the candidate.
+The results of University Committee deliberations and the Provost's separate recommendations will be sent by the Provost to the President.
+When the Committee's decision on a candidate is complete, the Committee chair will summarize in writing the Committee's evaluation of the candidate.
 The Provost will also provide a written evaluation to accompany his/her recommendation for each case.
 These statements will be included in the primary dossier.
 The candidate will be provided an opportunity to review these statements and to file a written rebuttal in the primary dossier.
-In any case where the proposed vice presidential recommendation differs from that of the University committee, the Provost will meet with the committee to discuss the reasons for his/her position.
+In any case where the proposed vice presidential recommendation differs from that of the University Committee, the Provost will meet with the Committee to discuss the reasons for his/her position.

 The President will notify the candidate, the candidate's dean, and the chair, in writing, of his/her decision by the calendar date.
 Any person not recommended by the President may request a meeting with the Provost and the President to discuss the recommendations.
 The candidate may invite a faculty colleague to accompany him/her, in either case.